 Touch Plate sells their switch units as all in one sets, including the switches, bracket and cover plate.
 We carry them in white, almond and ivory in 2 button, 4 button, 6 button, 8 button, 12 button and 18 button.

-Remcon is still manufacturing their relays.
-When choosing a different low voltage switch to replace your Remcon switch, keep your current Remcon relays.
+Remcon is no longer manufacturing their relays.
+When choosing a different low voltage switch to replace your Remcon switch, keep your current working Remcon relays.
 It is not necessary to change them to the new manufacturer's relay.
 Please note that it in fact can cause issues if you attempt to mix and match Remcon relays with those of other manufacturers.

 Find instructions and replacement options for discontinued Remcon rocker switches below.
 Our Touch-Plate Low Voltage Switches and Wall Plates can be used in Remcon low voltage lighting systems installed in 1950s, 1960s and 1970s older homes.